janlauber/bachelor-thesis/chapters/implementation.typ

 The system also provides a rollback functionality.
 Each time the user changes the deployment configuration a new rollout gets triggered.
 The user can then see the old rollouts and the current one.
 The user can also rollback to a previous rollout.
 This functionality is like a snapshot of the deployment configuration at a specific time.

 With the implementation of the Kubernetes Operator, the system can by design be easily extended with new resources and functionalities.
 The system is also designed to be highly scalable and reliable.
-In the end the CRD (Custom Resource Definition) Rollout is the core abstraction of the system.
+In the end the CRD (Custom Resource Definition #footnote[https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/]) Rollout is the core abstraction of the system.
 Then the Kubernetes Operator takes care of the rest.
 To make this level of abstraction more accessible to the user, the system provides a web interface where the user can interact with the system and which it's core functionality is to create and manage Rollout resources.

 With this design goals in mind, the core functionality of the system was implemented.

+#pagebreak()

 === Deployment Module (Kubernetes Operator)

 The Kubernetes Operator within the One-Click Deployment platform acts as a core component, designed to simplify the management of deployments within the Kubernetes ecosystem.
 It automates the process of deploying, updating, and maintaining containerized applications.
 Using Custom Resource Definitions (CRDs), the operator allows users to define their applications in a declarative manner. \

-The development of this module involved using the Operator SDK @OperatorSDK, which provides tools and libraries to build Kubernetes operators in Go.
+The development of this module involved using the Operator SDK #footnote[https://sdk.operatorframework.io/], which provides tools and libraries to build Kubernetes operators in Go.
 This SDK facilitates the monitoring of resource states within the cluster, handling events such as creation, update, and deletion of resources.

-In the #emph("controllers") directory of the #emph("one-click-operator repository") @lauberJanlauberOneclickoperator2024 on GitHub, the core functionality of the operator is implemented.
+In the #emph("controllers") directory of the #emph("one-click-operator repository") #footnote[https://github.com/janlauber/one-click-operator] on GitHub, the core functionality of the operator is implemented.
 This includes the reconciliation loop, which continuously monitors the state of resources and ensures that the desired state is maintained.
 The operator interacts with the Kubernetes API to create and manage resources, such as Deployments, Services, and ConfigMaps, based on the user-defined specifications.

-#pagebreak()

 *Kubernetes Resources managed by the operator include:*
 - *ServiceAccount* #footnote[https://kubernetes.io/docs/concepts/security/service-accounts/]: A service account provides an identity for processes that run in a Pod.